-- Mount Baker – At 10,781 feet, Baker is the third highest mountain in Washington State and the second heaviest glaciated peak in the lower 48 states.
+- Mount Baker – At 10,781 feet, Mount Baker is the third highest mountain in Washington State and the second most glaciated peak in the Lower 48 States.
 Northwest Alpine Guides offers a variety of climbs on this iconic peak.
-You may summit via our two-day Summit Climb on either the Easton Glacier or the Coleman Deming Glacier routes, or in conjunction with our three-day Intro to Mountaineering or five-day Glacier Mountaineering course.
+You may summit via our two-day Summit Climb on either the Easton Glacier or the Coleman Deming Glacier Route, or in conjunction with our three-day Intro to Mountaineering or five-day Glacier Mountaineering course.
 Advanced climbers may join us for an ascent of Mount Baker’s dramatic North Ridge, or book our unique North-South Traverse, which includes a summit ascent and crosses three of the mountain’s major glaciers.

-- Mount Rainier – At 14,411 feet, Rainier is one of the tallest peaks in the contiguous United States.
-Our climb, ascends the Disappointment Cleaver route to the upper Emmons Glacier and continues to Columbia Crest, where we stand at the highest point in the Cascades mountains.
+- Mount Rainier – At 14,411 feet, Mount Rainier ranks among the tallest peaks in the contiguous United States.
+Our climb ascends the Disappointment Cleaver Route to the upper Emmons Glacier and continues to Columbia Crest, where we stand at the highest point in the Cascades Mountains and in Washington State.

-- Eldorado Peak – At over 8,800 feet, Eldorado is on the longest continuous ice sheet in the contiguous United States.
-It’s steep knife-ridge summit offers spectacular views of surrounding peaks.
+- Eldorado Peak – At over 8,800 feet, Eldorado Peak rises out of the longest continuous ice sheet in the Lower 48 States.
+From its unforgettable, knife-edge summit ridge, climbers enjoy spectacular views of the North Cascades.

-- Forbidden Peak – At 8,815 feet, Forbidden is located within the spectacular Boston Basin, one of the most sought-after climbing destinations in the North Cascades.
-Advanced climbers will enjoy the classic West Ridge route is considered one of the best moderate alpine route climbs in North Cascades National Park.
+- Forbidden Peak – At 8,815 feet, Forbidden Peak is accessed from the spectacular Boston Basin, one of the most sought-after climbing destinations in the North Cascades.
+Advanced climbers will enjoy the classic West Ridge Route, one of the best moderate alpine climbs in North Cascades National Park.